goreleaser/goreleaser/www/docs/customization/nightlies.md

 <!-- md:pro -->

-Whether if you need beta builds or a rolling-release system, the nightly builds feature will do it for you.
+Whether you need beta builds or a rolling-release system, the nightly builds feature will do it for you.

 To enable it, you must use the `--nightly` flag in the